 One of the most common reasons people give for why they have to give up their cat is allergies.

-SInce the impact of different allergens is cumulative2, eliminating a few of the causal agents may eliminate the cat allergy symtpoms.
+Since the impact of different allergens is cumulative2, eliminating a few of the causal agents may eliminate the cat allergy symptoms.

 Even if the patient is diagnosed definitively with an allergy to cat dander, he or she can most likely live comfortably with cats.
-The tips below are extremely effective in reducing the amount of allergens in the home.
-They come from Mercia Tapping, cat lover and president of allergybuyersclub.com.
+The tips below may be effective in reducing the amount of allergens in the home.

-- Replace curtains and drapes with solid blinds, and replace carpeting with wood floors or tile.
+- If possible, replace curtains and drapes with solid blinds, and replace carpeting with wood floors or tile.

 - Wash your hands immediately after petting your cat.

 In addition, discuss the possibility of hyposensitization therapy with your allergist.
-This treatment, which is similar in concept to a vaccination, uses injections of a serum made up of precise amounts of allergens to desensitize the patient's body to the allergens.
-Many people have found it effective and we recommend you try this before decidiong you need to give up your cat.
+This treatment, which is similar in concept to a vaccination, uses injections of a serum made up of precise amounts of allergens to desensitize the patient’s body to the allergens.
+Many people have found it effective, and we recommend you try this before deciding you need to give up your cat.